-B. Breaking down Foreign Investors

-There are various foreign investors including "real money" institutional investors such as central banks managing foreign exchange reserves, international financial institutions, pension funds, life insurance companies and asset management firms, as well as hedge funds.
+B. Breaking down Foreign Investors There are various foreign investors including "real money" institutional investors such as central banks managing foreign exchange reserves, international financial institutions, pension funds, life insurance companies and asset management firms, as well as hedge funds.
 Generally, it is said that institutional investors like central banks, pension funds and life insurance companies give greater priority to safety, liquidity and stable long-term holdings, on the other hand, hedge funds mainly invest in relatively short-term period utilizing derivatives and so on.
 However, some "real money" institutional investors conduct relatively short-term investment, while some hedge funds implement relatively long-term investment.
 As shown above, there are variety of investment styles.
 Recently, a wide range of foreign investors have intensified investment in short- to medium-term JGBs by taking advantage of basis swaps.
 As for a region-by-region breakdown of foreign investors, the Ministry of Finance and the BOJ release a nationality-by-nationality breakdown of foreign investors' Japanese bond holdings including JGBs in the balance of payments statistics (Regional Portfolio Investment and Financial Derivatives Position (Liabilities)).
-According to the balance of payments statistics, JGB and other Japanese bond holdings total (1) 90.1 trillion yen in Europe, (2) 34.9 trillion yen in Asia, (3) 32.4 trillion yen in North America, (4) 12.1 trillion yen in Central and South America and (5) 3.2 trillion yen in the Middle East (Fig. 1-27).
-A country-by-country breakdown of Japanese bonds held overseas indicates that the five largest holders of these bonds are (1) the U.S. with 31.3 trillion yen, (2) Belgium with 28.5 trillion yen, (3) Luxembourg with 26.0 trillion yen, (4) China with 16.1 trillion yen, and (5) the U.K. with 12.2 trillion yen.
+According to the balance of payments statistics, JGB and other Japanese bond holdings total (1) 105.9 trillion yen in Europe, (2) 39.3 trillion yen in North America (3) 32.3 trillion yen in Asia, (4) 10.8 trillion yen in Central and South America and (5) 2.5 trillion yen in the Middle East (Fig. 1-27).
+A country-by-country breakdown of Japanese bonds held overseas indicates that the five largest holders of these bonds are (1) the U.S. with 37.1 trillion yen, (2) Belgium with 34.8 trillion yen, (3) Luxembourg with 28.6 trillion yen, (4) China with 16.0 trillion yen, and (5) the U.K. with 12.6 trillion yen.

-Fig.1-27 Foreign Investors' Bond Holdings by Region (Custodian Base) (1977)

-In addition to JGBs, all of the bonds issued by residents in Japan such as Local Government Bonds and corporate bonds are included.
-Given that the balance of payments statistics provide a country-bycountry breakdown of Japanese bond holders including custodians (financial institutions that take custody of and manage securities including shares and bonds), we must take note of the fact that the breakdown does not necessarily give a region-by-region breakdown of final investors.
+Fig. 1-27 Foreign Investors' Bond Holdings by Region (Custodian Base) () In addition to JGBs, all of the bonds issued by residents in Japan such as Local Government Bonds and corporate bonds are included.
+Given that the balance of payments statistics provide a country-bycountry breakdown of Japanese bond holders including custodians (financial institutions that take custody of and manage securities including shares and bonds), we must take note of the fact that the breakdown does not necessarily give a region-by-region breakdown of final investors C. Overseas Investor Relations (IR) Efforts Since 2005, the Ministry of Finance has made efforts to enhance relations with foreign investors in JGBs.
+The activities aim to diversify the JGB investor base, including foreign investors, for the purpose of stabilizing the JGB market and provide accurate information on a timely basis that meets investors' needs for the purpose of encouraging them to hold JGBs longer and more stably (Fig. 1-28).